ripfreeworld/ModuleTracking/Instruction.md

  **htmlGenerator.py** finally generate the reader-friendly result from report.py into html format.

  ### How to use
- The usage is simple.
+ The usage is simple, compared with the installation.
 First enumerate all antennas into database by running **antenna.py**.
 With the given names of antenna, then you are able to keep **record.py** running.
 After having some data by recording, you could run the **htmlGenerator.py** to have a view at selected information from two new generated `.html` files.
 The **connect.py** and **report.py** are called automatically, if the path during importing is clear.

 ##  Installation
 Through installation you would have the all necessary packages installed in your system and the database with matching roll and database.
-Afterwards you could run all scripts without problem.
+Afterwards you could run all scripts without problem.<br>Based on own experience, I'd like to share the Installation steps here over MacOS and Ubuntu 18.04.

 ### MacOS
 >More information in
 >[Getting Started with PostgreSQL on Mac OSX](